 There was a voicemail on my phone.

-It was a message was from a woman who remembered me from years prior (though I couldn’t remember her) who knew that I was involved with horses.
-She vaguely explained in her voicemail that she was hoping I could help her with a horse situation and asked for me to return her call.
+It was from a woman I didn’t know, but she knew of me and my involvement with horses.
+She vaguely explained in her voicemail that she was seeking help with a horse situation and asked for me to return her call.

 Curiosity getting the best of me, I called her back to find out more.
 It took the woman only a few moments to explain what her family was dealing with before I quickly caught on to a scenario that I see all too often: green owner vs. green horse.